fedoryakubovich/react-awesome-stars-rating/README.md

-# React Stars Rating
+# React Awesome Stars Rating

-React Stars Rating is a simple star component with easy integration for your React applications.
+React Awesome Stars Rating is a simple star component with easy integration for your React applications.

 - Half stars
 - Custom size and color